Great Mosque of Samarra: History

+Modern conservation

+Only the mosque's outer wall and its minaret have been preserved.
+The Iraqi State Organization of Antiquities have been working closely with historians and architects in a restoration process starting in 1956.
+They tasked people to restore various monuments in Samarra including the Great Mosque.
+There was extensive restoration done to both the courtyard of the mosque as well as the spiral minaret.
+Previously, only 6 steps remained in the minaret and very few complete arches surrounded the courtyard.

+The minaret sustained further damage in 2005, when its top was destroyed by an explosion.
+According to some sources, Iraqi insurgents were responsible for the attack, following the tower's use as a sniper position by US forces.
+In 2015, UNESCO and the Iraqi government announced a project to restore the minaret and assess damages to the rest of the Samarra archeological site, which was made a World Heritage Site in 2007.

 Architecture

 Layout

 The mosque's main structure is encompassed by a baked brick wall on the outer edge including forty-four semi-circular towers supporting the structure.
 The outer wall includes twenty-eight windows.
 Twenty-four of them are facing the southeastern side, the qiblah.
 There is one window for each aisle, excluding the mihrab site.
 The building has a total of sixteen doors that provide access.
 The interior of the mosque presents a large courtyard surrounded by covered aisles on all sides.
 The prayer hall featured a large mihrab framed as an arch.
 There was a fountain in the center of the courtyard that was covered and decorated in marble tile and mosaics.
 This fountain was believed to be carved from one large stone (called a kasat al-fir'awn or, the Pharaoh's Cup) and carried to this area by elephants.
 It was constructed by caliph al-Wathiq.
 The traditional mosque courtyard was square, however, the Great Mosque of Samarra portrayed a rectangular courtyard surrounded by these two layers of walls.
 It is known by historians and architects for the walls of the mosque to be covered in glazed or glass panels.
 These would be in the traditional blues, whites, and golds used in many other mosques.
 Fragments of these panels have been found by archaeologists working on the mosques.
 The interior of the mosque has ceilings with a height of 11 meters with a total of 464 pillars supporting this baked brick ceiling.
 For the most part the interior is plain and the focus was a strong foundation set by a continuous brick slab holding together these pillars.